Regina Frank: Works

 In 1999, she developed a Mushroom Dress for the Philippseich Castle Park literally growing a dress from mushrooms which she consumed with visitors.
 During the Expo 2000 in Hanover, she sat under the title Performance&Performance in the shop window of the International Women's University pavilion and was literally linked to the stock market by a real-time connection.
 For seven hours, she sat still and with very slow movements she reflected the rising and falling of stocks, thematizing the manipulative involvement of the stock-market with human everyday life.
 In 2001 for the Intermediale Mainz she created Food for Soul feeding people with quotes and fresh fruit and vegetables in a white enormous dress celebrating abundance.

 In 2002 What is Black?
-What is White?
-She built a camera into an ink brush, thus showing the process of writing of the answers from above and from the perspective of the camera, and eliminating the perspective of the artist.
+What is White?, Frank built a camera into an ink brush, thus showing the process of writing of the answers from above and from the perspective of the camera, and eliminating the perspective of the artist.
 In the white installation space the form of the dress gradually became visible as the black text spiraled outward.

 In 2003 Whiteness in Decay at the San Diego Museum of Art, she asked: What feeds your soul?
 More than 3000 responses were projected on a canvas behind her plaster cast.
 She was covered in plaster for this performance and slowly freed herself from the hard white shell, peeling the fruits and vegetables from her crust and share them with the audience.
 A process from a white fragile doll into a colorful human painting and being.
 She taught masterclasses for Bauhaus Dessau in 2003, directed a group performance at Bauhaus Dessau with young performers and curated an exhibition in 2004 in an abandoned shopping center right next to Bauhaus.

 In 2004 she started Sharing Silence with the Museum of Modern Art and SAIR residency in Sapporo which she continued in Taiwan, Germany, France, UK and Portugal until 2011 for seven years, spending 7 minutes to 7 hours in silence with complete strangers.

 From 2005 to 2007 she developed Dreamweaving a game for children and adults encoding text into images, turning poetry into pictures and again text into textile.
 The game was available in English, German and Portuguese, due to a grant by the Calouste Gulbenkian Foundation.